-Resort real estate in Vietnam has potential
+Resort real estate in Vietnam has potential.

 For example, KKR raised $4.3 billion at the height of the Covid pandemic.
 Bain also acquired individual hotels or systems, with or without brands.
-Warburg Pincus continued to invest in Vietnam through its Lodgis platform...
+Warburg Pincus continued to invest in Vietnam through the Lodgis platform...

 Source link